 - Because our working memory capacity is strictly limited, we’re only able to some of the feedback we get and that we will only act on the feedback that we pay attention to

 - We’re likely to ignore goals or standards we consider to be too easy or too difficult to achieve and focus on goals of moderate difficulty

-What this tells us is that much feedback has little effect because we are unable to relate it to what an improvement in our performance would look like.
+This suggests that much feedback has little effect because we are unable to relate it to what an improvement in our performance would look like.
 For instance if you had written an essay and were told to ‘structure it better’ unless you knew what a better structured essay was like you would be unable to do much with the feedback.
 But not only that, we’re likely to ignore, or filter out, any feedback which seems irrelevant.
-We’re unlikely to devote much attention to how achieve something we see as either beneath us or unattainable.
+We’re unlikely to devote much attention to how we could achieve something we see as either beneath us or unattainable.
 Our minds seem wired to seek out feedback that is ‘just right’.
 But despite this preprogrammed preference to work on improvements which seem attainable, the act of being given feedback diverts our attention and focuses us on something else.
-If our attention is drawn to something we see as too easy, we’re likely to reduce our effort, and if some we see as unachievable is pointed out we’re likely to either downwardly revise what we think we’re capable of, or give up entirely.
+If our attention is drawn to something we see as too easy, we’re likely to reduce our effort, and if something we see as unachievable is pointed out we’re likely to either downwardly revise what we think we’re capable of, or give up entirely.

 Dylan William summarises their theory of how feedback affects behaviour with this handy table: